hyundai-2.4-theta-ii

 As a result, 2.4L Theta engines that demonstrated oil consumption issues alone do not qualify for the extended warranty.
 That is unless the vehicle had the Knock Sensor Detection System (KSDS) software update performed at the dealer, the vehicle displayed a DTC P1326 engine code, or the vehicle showed signs of rod bearing wear.
 However, sometimes the oil consumption issue could lead to these problems.

-When most owners of a 2.4L Theta II GDI-powered Hyundai or Kia have gone to a certified repair facility to have the issue diagnosed, they have been told that the dealer must first conduct an oil consumption test before performing a repair.
+When most owners have gone to a certified repair facility to have the issue diagnosed, they have been told that the dealer must first conduct an oil consumption test before performing a repair.
 This consists of the dealer filling the oil and sealing the oil cap for 1,000 miles.
 If the engine consumed more than 1 quart in that 1,000 miles, Hyundai would perform additional steps.
 Their procedure is outlined in the document below:

 2.4 Excess Oil Consumption KIA TSB: NHTSA.gov